Laparoscopic Vesicovaginal Fistula (VVF) Repair

 VVF commonly develops after gynecological surgeries, difficult childbirth, pelvic trauma, or radiation therapy.
 While it causes no immediate life-threatening condition, it has a profound impact on quality of life — leading to embarrassment, isolation, and psychological distress.

-At PACE Hospitals, Hyderabad, expert
+At PACE Hospitals, Hyderabad, our expert

-urology doctors and gynecologic surgeons use advanced laparoscopic and minimally invasive techniques to repair vesicovaginal fistulas with high success rates and minimal scarring, helping women regain control, confidence, and comfort.
+urologists and gynecologic surgeons use advanced laparoscopic and minimally invasive techniques to repair vesicovaginal fistulas with high success rates and minimal scarring, helping women regain control, confidence, and comfort.

 Causes of Vesicovaginal Fistula